 Why did you choose to study your course – what or who inspired you?

-The other main aspect that I enjoyed is how radiographers can be a part of multidisciplinary teams of health providers because they can play an essential role in diagnosing, treatment and assisting patients in challenging life stages.
+Another aspect I enjoy is being part of a multidisciplinary team of healthcare providers – radiographers play an essential role in diagnosing, treating, and assisting patients in challenging moments and at various life stages.

 Why did you choose the University of Cumbria?

-The University of Cumbria’s good reputation in healthcare programs made me feel at ease when making my decision.
-I also appreciate the fact that they offer a favourable learning environment, with smaller class sizes and a focus on practice and placement.
+The University of Cumbria’s good reputation for healthcare courses made me feel at ease when making my decision about where to study.
+I also appreciated the fact that they offer a favourable learning environment, with smaller class sizes and a focus on practice and placement.

 What have been your favourite experiences at Cumbria?

-The sense of community is one of my most preferred things about studying at Cumbria.
-I have established a great relationship with both the academics and members of the local community which has made my course experience significantly easier to enjoy and something I feel confident about.
+The sense of community is one of my favourite things about studying at Cumbria.
+I have established a great relationship with both the academics and members of the local community, which has made my experience significantly better.

-I have especially found practical learning experiences especially rewarding, as theory is put into practice and we can demonstratively practice skills in a facilitated and supervised setting.
+I have found the practical learning experiences especially rewarding, as I am able to put theory into practice and demonstratively practise my skills in a facilitated and supervised setting.

-Placements have been an important and valuable part of my degree.
-This interaction in real clinical facilities has not only enabled me to develop my technical competence, but also my communication, professionalism and ability to cope with pressure.
+Placements have been an important and valuable part of my degree, too.
+Gaining hands-on experience in real clinical settings has not only enabled me to develop my technical competence, but also my communication, professionalism, and ability to cope under pressure.

 What do you enjoy most about your course?

-The thing I like most in my course is its diversity.
-The balance between the academic learning, practical skills and communication with patients makes me love how no two days are similar.
+The thing I like most about my course is its diversity.
+The balance of academic learning, practical skills, and communication with patients means no two days are similar, which I love.

-The course is constantly putting me to the test; however, it also reminds me why I started to want to do this profession in the first place.
+The course is constantly putting me to the test; however, it also reminds me why I want to work in this profession in the first place.

 How have your tutors supported you during your studies?

-The University of Cumbria tutors have been very supportive during all my studies.
-They are friendly, well learned, and sincerely interested in the success of the students.
-They have been instrumental in my development, either by academic counselling, by helping me in places where I needed it, or even by encouraging me personally.
+The University of Cumbria tutors have been very supportive throughout my studies.
+They are friendly, experienced, and genuinely interested in the success of their students.
+They have been instrumental in my development, either by academic counselling, by helping me in places where I need it, or even by encouraging me personally.

 How is university life beyond your studies?

-Through my studies and living in Lancaster, I have been able to build new relationships, and live a more peaceful and less distracted life, unlike the big towns I used to live in.
-I have also enjoyed the ability to balance between my studies and my well-being.
+Through my studies and living in Lancaster, I have been able to build new relationships and live a more peaceful and less distracted life, unlike the big towns I used to live in.
+I have also enjoyed the ability to balance studying with my wellbeing.

 What would be your top tips for people thinking of doing the same course as you?

-To those contemplating the course of Diagnostic Radiography, I think my best piece of advice that I can now give is to make sure that you stay organised, ask questions early, and believe in the process.
+To those contemplating studying Diagnostic Radiography, I think my best piece of advice is to stay organised, ask questions early, and believe in the process.

-It is a tough course, but it is also an extremely rewarding course.
-It is a challenging course, yet it is also very fulfilling.
-You should never be afraid to commit mistakes once you begin to do so, this is the only way that you can learn and develop.
+It is a tough course, but it is also an extremely rewarding one.
+It is challenging yet also very fulfilling.
+Never be afraid to make mistakes – this is the only way that you can learn and develop.

 What are your career plans, and how is your course preparing you for your future career?

-In the future, my professional ambition is to become a qualified radiographer and further grow professionally in the healthcare industry.
+In the future, I hope to become a qualified radiographer and further grow professionally in the healthcare industry.

-This course is equipping me to be ready in all respects since it is giving me the clinical skills and professional standards along with confidence to be successful in a fast-paced clinical setting.
+The Diagnostic Radiography course is equipping me with clinical skills and professional standards, but also the confidence to work in a fast-paced setting.